Young Conservatives (Denmark): KUs renaissance in the 1980s

 In the 1980s, as Poul Schlüter became party leader and later prime minister, and inspired by Margaret Thatcher, Ronald Reagan, and the conservative wave sweeping over the Western hemisphere, KU experienced a renaissance in membership.
 Once again as in the 1930s, KU set the agenda in many areas of the public debate, and members of KU went on to become today's leading voices in the political debate on libertarian and economically conservative issues.

 Since then KU has gone down in membership, but is now once again experiencing an increase in membership and recently gained 800 members in 3 weeks through its kapitalist.dk campaign.
 The national congress in 2006 drew more than 250 delegates, something which has not been seen in KU for many years.

 KU today

 At the mother party convention in 2005, after heavy research including an interview with former Estonian prime minister Mart Laar, KU proposed a resolution committing the party to a flat tax system, instead of the current progressive Danish tax system.
 The resolution which was narrowly defeated, caught enormous attention in the media, and the following day, Berlingske Tidende, one of the largest papers in the country, praised KU for its audacity and talent and proclaimed that KU was the political future of tomorrow.

-The current executive board consists of:
+As of April 2025, the executive board consists of:

 Jacob Feldborg Andersen (KU i Odense) (President), Emil Luna Bentsen (KU i Stor-Århus) (Vice President) and the board, Alexandra Lund Rasmussen (Gentofte KU), Morten Norup Westfall (KU i Odense), Camila Mosegaard (Frederikssund-Egedal KU), Victoria Helene Olsen (Ringsted KU) and Sigurd Hebo Lønholdt (KU i København).